Choir Schools' Association

-The Choir Schools' Association is a U.K. organisation that provides support to choir schools and choristers, and promotes singing, in particular music for Christian worship in the cathedral tradition.
+The Choir Schools' Association is a |U.K. organisation that provides support to choir schools and choristers.
+The association promotes singing, in particular, music for Christian worship in the cathedral tradition.
 It represents 44 choir schools attached to cathedrals, churches, and college chapels.

-The association was founded in 1918, although it represents some schools that are centuries older than this.
-Today it provides bursaries and scholarships to 120 children at any one time to pursue training as choristers, primarily through the Chorister Fund established in 1985.
+The association was founded in 1918, though it represents some schools that are centuries older.
+Today it provides bursaries and scholarships to 120 children to pursue training as choristers, primarily through the Chorister Fund established in 1985.
 It also supports schools directly.
-Katharine, Duchess of Kent, is a patron of the association.
+Katharine, Duchess of Kent, was a patron of the association up until her death.

 Members

 The following schools, cathedrals, and churches are members of the Choir School Association in 2020: